10 JULY 2014, Vol.1, No.61 > PART

 Issue : That the RAD, once created, can never be undone.

-: Complicated, but with solutions available.
+Answer: Complicated, but with solutions available.
 It is true, that much like many other public corporations, there are no mechanisms placed in the legislation to dissolve a Resort Area District.
 If indeed the members of the RAD for an unforeseen reason down the road deemed the RAD to no longer be a benefit, there are no means by which it can be terminated.
 As mentioned, this is true with several types of public corporations within the State.
 With that said, and while admittedly not as clean, there are several options available that would protect the members from suffering unwanted provision of services or assessment of fees by the RAD.

 ● By the very nature of the RAD, it starts from nothing and only operates on what it generates.
 If the Board were to eliminate the Resort Service Fee and terminate all services, it would essentially become defunct.
 The simplest truth is that owners could elect three board members committed to defunding the operating budget beyond existing commitments.
 (Due to the protections set up to protect each class of membership, the threat of gridlock is more real than any threat that one class could bully around another)